Éire Óg, Inis GAA: Hurling

 In 1953 the club entered the Clare Senior Hurling Championship for the first time but were knocked-out by Clooney in the first round.
 In 1954 the club reached their first Clare Cup final losing out to Sixmilebridge.
 In 1955 the club reached the Clare Cup final once again, overcoming Feakle to win their first major honour.
 Later that year the club reached both the senior hurling and senior football finals.
-In the first senior hurling final appearance for an Ennis team since the Ennis Dalcassians won in 1941, the club was defeated by Newmarket-on-Fergus.
-The Ennis Faughs also reached the senior football final as reigning champions, but relinquished their title to Doonbeg.
+In the first senior hurling final appearance for an Ennis team since Ennis Dalcassians won in 1941, the club was defeated by Newmarket-on-Fergus.
+Ennis Faughs also reached the senior football final as reigning champions, but relinquished their title to Doonbeg.

-In 1956 the club again reached both the senior hurling and senior football finals.
-While the Ennis Faughs lost out to Cooraclare in the football, the club won its first Clare Senior Hurling Championship, defeating Clarecastle by 4–05 to 2-08.
+In 1956 the club won its first Clare Senior Hurling Championship, defeating Clarecastle by 4–05 to 2-08.
 In 1957 the club won back-to-back senior hurling titles for the first time, defeating Whitegate by 5–09 to 2-03.
 In 1959 the club won its second Clare Cup.
 The club reached the senior hurling final again in 1959 and 1965, losing out to Ruan and Newmarket-on-Fergus respectively.
 In 1966 the club reached back-to-back senior hurling finals for the second time, overcoming Whitegate by 2–08 to 1–04 to win their third title and a twelfth overall for the town of Ennis.

 In 1975 the club once again reached the senior hurling final only to be defeated by the East Clare amalgamation, Brian Boru's.
 Their next appearance in the senior hurling final came in 1980 where the club were victorious over Newmarket-on-Fergus.
 In 1982 the club returned to the senior hurling final, defeating Sixmilebridge by 3–08 to 2-09.
 In 1983 Sixmilebridge reversed the result after a replay.
 In 1985 the club were defeated by Kilmaley in the senior hurling final.